Dash-Industry-Forum/livesim2/README.md

 ## Content

+The content must be a DASH VoD asset in `isoff-live` format (individual segment files) with either `SegmentTimeline with $Time$` or `SegmentTemplate with $Number$`.
+The video segment duration must be constant and an integral number of milliseconds.
+Audio output segments will be adjusted to start at, or less than one audio frame after, each video segment start.

 There are multiple ways to get content to the livesim2 server.

 1. Use the bundled test content (only 8s long)
 2. Fetch content that was used with [livesim1][1] from github at [livesim-content][livesim-content]
 3. Use the `dashfetcher` tool to download a DASH asset
+4. Copy an existing VoD asset in `isoff-live`

+There is special representation data that can be used for quicker loading of the assets.
+The generation of such data is controlled via the `writerepdata` and `repdataroot` configuration parameters.

 ### Bundled test streams with the livesim2 server